dwmkerr/template-nodejs/README.md

 - Deploy to NPM if the `NPM_TOKEN` secret is set

 Each stage is run on all recent Node versions, except for the 'upload coverage' stage which only runs for the Node.js LTS version.

+⚠️ note that the NPM Publish step sets the package to public - don't forget to change this if you have a private module.

 ### Adding Contributors